Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction

-A weighting-based approach that re-weights similar instances can be formulated as follows.
+\textbf{Problem Formulation.} A weighting-based approach that re-weights similar instances can be formulated as follows.
 Let $S$ be a set of individuals $I$.
 Let $D_I$ be the dataset corresponding to each individual $I \in S$ and $D_{I_{i}}$ be the dataset of the $i^{th}$ individual included in $S$, where $i \in [1,n]$.
 Meanwhile, let $D_{I_{t}}$ be the dataset of the target user.
-Given $D_S:=\left\{D_I \mid I \in S\right\}$, the set of all individual datasets $D_I$, a similarity estimate $\alpha_i$ between each $D_{I_i}$ and $D_{I_t}$ is calculated according to a selected distance metric.
+A similarity estimate $\alpha_i$ between each $D_{I_i}$ and $D_{I_t}$ is calculated according to a selected distance metric.
 The derived similarity value $\alpha_i$ is then assigned to each corresponding $D_{I_i}$ to get the weighted individual dataset $\alpha_n D_{I_i}$.
 All the weighted individual datasets $\alpha_i D_{I_i}$ are grouped to train the target-specific model $M_t$ and perform future affective tasks on the target user.
 Figure \ref{fig:Weighting-BasedApproaches} (a) shows an illustration of this approach.
 An example work that uses this data-level re-weighting framework is that of \cite{chu2016selective}, a Selective Transfer Machine that combines the two-step approach was introduced for action unit and expression detection.
 It simultaneously trains the parameters of the classifier and re-weights the training samples that have the highest relevance to the test user.

-Another weighting-based framework for personalization estimated the weighting of person-specific model predictions rather than data instances.
-Figure \ref{fig:Weighting-BasedApproaches} (b) illustrates this framework.